RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Introduction

 \textbf{\model{}:} We introduce \model{}, a new benchmarking framework that scales robot evaluation by deploying policies in automatically constructed simulated environments and assessing them through automatic VLM score and online human preference feedback.
-Our framework first automatically translates real videos into corresponding simulation environments.
-This reality-to-simulation translation method builds on recent advances in vision-language models for scene understanding, 2D-to-3D generative models for 3D asset creation from image crops and videos, and our differentiable rendering techniques for object pose estimation and robot–camera calibration.

-Once constructed, we deploy VLAs in these environments and evaluate their execution trajectories using two complementary strategies: (1) absolute evaluation, in which prompted VLMs or crowdsourced human workers estimate task progress scores for each video frame, and (2) relative evaluation, in which human annotators express pairwise preferences between execution videos from different VLAs performing the same task.
-A key strength of \model{} is its ability to measure both \textbf{in-distribution} performance by testing on simulation environments seeded from training videos in established datasets such as Bridge \cite{walke2023bridgedata}, and \textbf{out-of-distribution} performance, by testing on environments generated from videos outside the training set.
-To assess robustness and generalization, we also introduce systematic perturbations, such as variations in lighting, object placement, and background appearance.
-Our initial benchmark aggregates more than 7000 preference pairs across one hundred nominal environments and hundreds of perturbations, comparing four VLAs from independent labs worldwide.
+We first automatically translate real videos into corresponding simulation environments, building upon recent advances in vision-language models for scene understanding, 2D-to-3D generative models for asset creation, and differentiable rendering for camera pose estimation.
+We also introduce systematic environment perturbations, such as variations in lighting, object placement, and background appearance.
+We then deploy VLAs in these environments and evaluate their execution trajectories using two complementary strategies: (1) absolute evaluation, in which prompted VLMs or crowdsourced human workers estimate task progress scores for each video frame, and (2) relative evaluation, in which human annotators cast pairwise preferences to execution videos from different robot policies performing the same task.
+We measure both \textbf{in-distribution} performance by testing on simulation environments seeded from training videos in established datasets such as Bridge \cite{walke2023bridgedata}, and \textbf{out-of-distribution} performance, by testing on environments generated from videos outside the training set.
+Our initial benchmark aggregates more than 8500 preference pairs across one hundred nominal environments and hundreds of perturbations, comparing six VLAs from independent labs worldwide.
 To the best of our knowledge, this constitutes the largest-scale robot evaluation effort to date.